-Partial fractions is an algebraic technique that can be helpful for integration.
-In particular, the partial fractions decomposition is a way to rewrite a rational function as a sum of simpler rational functions.
-It is a reverse process to adding fractions, and as such requires "undoing the common denominator."
+The method of partial fractions is an algebraic technique that can be helpful for integration.
+In particular, the partial fractions decomposition is a way to rewrite a rational function as a sum of simpler rational functions, as long as the degree of the numerator is smaller than the degree of the denominator.
+(If the degree of the denominator is larger than the degree of the numerator, long division of polynomials can be used first.)
+It is a reverse process to adding rational functions, and as such requires "undoing the common denominator."